libprima/PRIMA.jl/README.md

 Assuming `n = length(x)` is the number of variables, then:

+- `scale` (default value `nothing`) may be set with a vector of `n` positive scaling factors.
+If specified, the problem is solved in the scaled variables `u ∈ ℝⁿ` such that `u[i] = x[i]/scale[i]`.
+If unspecified, it is assumed that `scale[i] = 1` for all variables.
+Note that the objective function, the constraints (linear and non-linear), and the bounds remain specified in the variables.
+Scaling the variables is useful to improve the conditioning of the problem, to make the scaled variables `u` having approximately the same magnitude, and to adapt to heterogeneous variables or with different units.

+- `rhobeg` (default value `1.0`) is the initial radius of the trust region.
+The radius of the trust region is given by the Euclidean norm of the scaled variables (see keyword `scale` above).

+- `rhoend` (default value `1e-$*rhobeg`) is the final radius of the trust region used to decide whether the algorithm has converged in the scaled variables.

 - `rhobeg` (default value `1.0`) is the initial radius of the trust region.

 - `rhoend` (default value `1e-4*rhobeg`) is the final radius of the trust